 Based on the information provided on the CableCARD diagnostic screen, your cable service provider should be able to determine the nature of the issue.
 Depending on the situation, the cable service provider may either reprogram or replace the CableCARD device.

 If the issue is still unresolved after contacting your cable provider, service may be required.
-Begin the procedure to send your Sony product into a Sony facility to be repaired.
+Go to Product Repair.